convexengineering/gpkit/docs/source/installation.rst

       - Request an `academic license file <http://license.mosek.com/academic>`_ and put it in ``~/mosek/``

-3. Install GPkit
+2. Install GPkit
 ++++++++++++++++
-  - Run ``pip install https://github.com/convexopt/gpkit/zipball/master`` at the command line.
+  - Run ``pip install gpkit`` at the command line.
+  - You may find sympy, scipy, iPython Notebook, and pints to be useful additional packages.